What Is a Good CTR for Google Ads + How to Improve Yours

 Ad Relevance

-As we mentioned earlier, users are more likely to click on an ad that’s relevant to their search queries and interests.
+Users are more likely to click on an ad that’s relevant to their search queries and interests.

 An ad that has the users’ relevant keywords within the headline and copy will get more clicks than a generic ad.

-How to Improve Clickthrough Rate for Google Ads
+How to Improve Click-Through Rate for Google Ads

-For instance, check out this Google Ad from All Modern.
-Users will be more likely to click on this ad that offers 60% off modern furniture versus a similar ad that doesn’t offer any savings.
+Users will be more likely to click on this ad that offers 70% off versus a similar ad that doesn’t offer any savings.

-3. Write Higher-Converting Ad Copy
+2. Write Higher-Converting Ad Copy

+Now it’s time to bust out your writing skills.
 You need to start writing higher-converting ad copy to improve your CTR.
-But you don’t need really need to be a pro, you just need to practice these simple tips.
+Thankfully, you don’t have to be an expert writer.
+Instead, you just need to practice these simple tips.

-Add a Strong Call-to-Action:
+Add a Strong Call-to-Action

-You need to persuade users to click your ad by adding strong calls-to-action like “Buy Now,” “Learn More,” “Get Started,” etc.
+You need to persuade users to click your ad by adding strong calls-to-action (CTAs) like “Buy Now,” “Learn More,” “Get Started,” etc.

 Use Power Words: